Skip to content

 Life Insurance for Scuba Diving

 At Diversified Insurance Brokers, we help scuba divers secure affordable, high-quality life insurance—even when other agents or direct carriers struggle to place coverage.
-Scuba diving is frequently misunderstood in life insurance underwriting, and many divers are quoted higher rates than necessary simply because their application is submitted to the wrong carrier or framed incorrectly.
+Scuba diving is frequently misunderstood in life insurance underwriting, and many divers are quoted higher rates than necessary simply because the application is sent to the wrong carrier, the diving profile is described too vaguely, or an underwriter defaults to a worst-case assumption about depth, frequency, or dive type.

 As an independent brokerage with access to more than 100 A-rated insurance companies, we specialize in high-risk and specialty underwriting.
-That includes scuba diving, along with many other activities insurers consider outside the norm.
-Our role is not just to find coverage, but to identify which carriers evaluate diving risk fairly and how to present your diving profile so it reflects training, safety, and real-world risk—not assumptions.
+That includes scuba diving, along with other activities insurers consider outside the norm.
+Our role is not just to “find a policy.”
+Our role is to identify which carriers evaluate diving risk fairly, and then present your diving activity in a way that reflects real-world risk—training, safety habits, and your actual dive limits—rather than letting the file be judged by generic rules that don’t match how you dive.

 Life Insurance for Scuba Divers